 - Revised introductory language in the illustrative auditor’s report which explains the purpose of the communication of key audit matters.

-- The nature and extent of documentation requirements, and the extent of changes necessary to ISA 260, Communication with Those Charged with Governance, in light of proposed ISA 701.
+- The nature and extent of documentation requirements, and the extent of changes necessary to ISA 260, in light of proposed ISA 701.

 In considering proposed ISA 700 (Revised) and a revised illustrative auditor’s report, the IAASB further deliberated, amongst other matters, the question of the appropriate level of flexibility that should be allowed in relation to the form and content of the auditor’s report, including the description of the auditor’s responsibilities.
 The IAASB also further deliberated issues in relation to disclosing the name of the engagement partner in the auditor’s report, and agreed in principle to require disclosure for listed entities.